-The CDT's research focus is on tackling the challenge of sustainable resource management and the crucial role the subsurface will play in the low-carbon energy transition towards a net zero carbon economy, covering the full spectrum of topics from carbon storage and geothermal energy to sustainable oil and gas resource management.
+The CDT's research focus is on tackling the challenge of sustainable resource management and the crucial role that the subsurface will play in the low-carbon energy transition towards a net zero carbon economy.
+Its research and training remit covers the full spectrum of topics including carbon storage, hydrogen production, the sustainable mining of critical elements and geothermal energy through to oil and gas resource management.

-The 4 year studentship period accommodates the unique Geological Society accredited, centrally administered, industry-funded Training Academy element of the CDT which runs alongside the PhD studies undertaken at the degree-awarding institution.
-This 20 week training program is delivered by academic, industry and regulatory experts on a residential basis over the first 3 years of the studentship.
+The 4-year studentship period accommodates the unique Geological Society accredited, centrally administered, industry-funded Training Academy element of the CDT which runs alongside the PhD studies undertaken at the degree-awarding institution.
+This 20-week training program is delivered by academic, industry and regulatory experts over the first 3 years of the studentship.